 The young triathletes finished with a run: 1/2 mile for 6-10 year olds and 1.5 miles for 11-14 year olds.

-“A portion of the proceeds from the event will go to the Beyond Barriers Athletic Foundation that is providing swimming lesson scholarships this summer to youth in East Menlo Park and East Palo Alto,” said Tim, who oversees the pool and Menlo Swim and Sport.
+“A portion of the proceeds from the event will go to the Beyond Barriers Athletic Foundation that is providing swimming lesson scholarships this summer to youth in Menlo Park’s Belle Haven neighborhood and East Palo Alto,” said Tim, who oversees the pool and Menlo Swim and Sport.
 “We are all very excited about this new offering to the Menlo Park community.”